 - Heat the oil in a soup pot.
 Add the onion and sauté over low heat until translucent.
 Add the garlic and continue to sauté until both are golden.

-- Add the carrots or carrots and parsnips along with the tomatoes and ginger.
+- Add the carrots (or carrots and parsnips), tomatoes, and ginger.
 Add enough water to not quite cover the vegetables.

 - With a slotted spoon, transfer the cooked vegetables, along with a little of the cooking liquid, to a blender.
 Process in batches to a smooth consistency and return the puree to the soup pot.
-You can also use an immersion blender, but a regular blender does better to get this soup super-smooth.
+Or better yet, insert an immersion blender into the soup pot and process until well pureed.

 Notes